Storage Engine

 - The row is added to the primary row storage

-- Columnar indexes are updated
+- Indexes are updated

 - The operation is recorded in the WAL (if enabled)